Keyboard shortcuts

 Session Export

-When enabled, session transcripts are automatically exported to the memory system for cross-run recall.
+Session transcripts can be exported into searchable memory on /new and /reset.
 This allows the agent to remember past conversations even after restarts.

 Exported sessions are: